sanggonlee/plum/README.md

 * Record and replay the monitored session.
 * Drill down into a specific moment to gain insight of the locks held at that moment.
 ![Screenshot-2](/screenshots/2.png)
-* Control realtime update interval, which tables to monitor, etc.
+* Control interval for realtime update, which tables to monitor, etc.
 ![Screenshot-3](/screenshots/3.png)

 ## Instructions